jonathanschilling/abscab/README.md

 The main article on this software can be found here: [abscab_main.pdf](article/abscab_main.pdf)

+## API

+This library can be used to compute the magnetic field and the magnetic vector potential of filamentary current carriers in the form of a circular loop and straight segments.
+Arbitrary geometries of conductors can be approximated by a polygon along its contour and the connecting segments between the polygon vertices are modeled by straight segments.
+Finite-width conductors can be approximated by arranging multiple filaments throughout the cross section of the current carrier.

+The methods available to use this functionality are outlined below.
+The API consists of two levels.
+The high-level methods use the lower-level methods to evaluate the magnetic field and magnetic vector potential for a given current at given locations in global Cartesian coordinates.
+The lower level consists of methods for computing the normalized magnetic vector potential and magnetic field (i.e., only the geometric parts of the formulas) in normalized coordinates relative to the current carriers.

+### High-Level Methods

+### Low-Level Methods

 ## Implementation

 Various implementations are provided in this repository.